StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

-# RISC V-Architecture implementation on Circuitverse
+# RISC-V Architecture implementation on Circuitverse
-### A limited RISC-V Computer that can control a RGB matrix - Created on CircuitVerse
+### A limited RISC-V Computer that can control a RGB matrix
 Made by Glenn Corthout & Stijn Verwoerd

 ![alt text](GS01_T.gif)